Massive PE Resuscitation

 Management

-- Give IV normal saline to support BP if necessary
+- Give IV normal saline to support BP if necessary (can trial 250mL normal saline bolus)

 - **Avoid excessive fluid ∵ worsens RV dilation → septal shift → worsens LV function **